 - Share something minor with someone you've just met, and who doesn't intimidate you at all.

-- Where it's appropriate to do so, share something you're a bit more uncomfortable disclosing with someone non-intimidating who you've recently met.
+- Where it's appropriate to do so, share something you're a bit more uneasy disclosing with someone non-intimidating whom you've recently met.

 - Share something minor about yourself with someone who is more intimidating to you.

-- If you want to, share 'bigger' things with the people you're close to.
+- If you want to, share bigger secrets with the people you're close to.

 Feeling uncomfortable with sharing your opinions

-Similar to having issues with self-disclosure, some people feel awkward about piping up and sharing their thoughts and opinions in social situations.
+Similar to having issues with self-disclosure, some people feel awkward about piping up and giving their thoughts and opinions in social situations.

 - Get a rough sense of what types of opinions you're comfortable sharing, and which ones you aren't.
-For example, someone may be fine sharing their political views, but hesitate to talk about how they feel about certain TV shows, for fear of displeasing someone.
+For example, someone may be fine sharing their political views, but hesitate to talk about how they feel about certain TV shows, for fear of looking dorky and out of touch.

 - Share your opinions anonymously online.